erhant/circomkit/README.md

 ## Styling

 The code uses Google TypeScript Style guide.
-It also has some folder & file icon overrides for several Material UI icons to make things look better.
+It also has some folder & file icon overrides for several Material UI icons to make things look better in VSCode.